lukka/CppBuildTasks/overview.md

 When using this task be aware that:
  - a version of vcpkg is obtainined checking out the sources of vcpkg at a given commit id, or tag (e.g. release tag `2019.07`);
  - given a checkout of a version of vcpkg, each port is provided at a specific version, e.g. there are no multiple versions of the same port;
  - it is not possible to choose which version of the port to install, instead it is the given version of vcpkg that established which version of the port is going to install;

- To sum up, it is suggested to stick to a specific version of vcpkg that fits your needs, that means a specific commit id of vcpkg that contains all the ports at the desired version should be used during your development cycle.
+ To sum up, it is suggested to stick to a specific version of vcpkg that fits your needs, that means a specific commit id of vcpkg that contains all the ports at the desired version that should be used during your development cycle.
 To keep a consistent development experience between local and remote builds, **it is highly suggested to use vcpkg as submodule of your Git repository**; this way the version of vcpkg used is implied by the submodule.

 ### Use vcpkg's response file as parameter